HuyHung0/notes/content/docs/1-Programming/Rust/index.md

 - The rust programming language
 - Rustlings: small exercises, debug
 - Rust by Example: concise version of the book focusing on code, less text
-- Rust by Practice: Covered in this course. <practice.rs>
+- Rust by Practice: Covered in this course. <https://practice.rs/>
-- Office web: <rust-lang.org>, go to `Playground`
+- Office web: <https://www.rust-lang.org>, go to `Playground`

 ## Compile and run
 Compile